-Hanne Van Dyck is a Belgian multidisciplinary artist living and working in Marrakech, Morocco.
-Her practice reflects on liminal spaces and rituals addressing the shattering of the relationship between nature and culture, human and spirit world.
+Hanne Van Dyck is a multidisciplinary artist based in Brussels, Belgium.
+Her practice reflects on liminal spaces and rituals addressing the non-duality of nature and culture, human and spirit world.
 Van Dyck explores states of isolation, dislocation, and trance, as breeding ground for her work.
-Using traveling as a working method, Van Dyck allows deep spaces of reflection when translating her fieldwork into mixed-media installations, text-based performances, videos and publications, often collaborating with other artists and different media.
-Van Dyck is the founder of JUJ, a laboratory for intimate interdisciplinary exchange and reflection in Marrakech.
+Using traveling as a working method, Van Dyck allows deep spaces of reflection when translating her experiences and research into mixed-media installations, text-based performances, videos, and publications, often collaborating with other artists, dancers, anthropologists.
+She is the founder of JUJlab, a laboratory for intimate interdisciplinary exchange and reflection in Marrakech.